Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

-This is a full-time, fixed-term appointment and an internationally recruited post.
+This is a 75%, fixed-term appointment and an internationally recruited post.
 The initial appointment will be for a period of one (1) year, with the possibility of renewal on a rolling fixed-term appointment basis, subject to satisfactory work performance.
 The combined duration of fixed-term appointments shall not exceed six (6) years.
 The mandatory age of retirement for United Nations staff is 65 years old.

 Staff members of the United Nations University are international civil servants subject to the authority of the Rector and may be assigned to any of the activities or offices of the United Nations University.

 Interested applicants should submit their applications by e-mail (to email@example.com), and must include the following: